baygin/php-search-algorithms/README.md

-# The Search Algorithms Implemantation in PHP 8
+# The Search Algorithms Implementation in PHP 8

 The search algorithm implementation in PHP 8 to find the value with the query as fast.